pumpbrosapp/pump-bros/TERMS_OF_SERVICE.md

 You agree to provide information that is accurate enough to operate your account and to keep your sign-in information secure.

-You may authenticate using email/password, Google, or Apple, subject to the applicable provider's terms.
+You may authenticate using email/password or Apple, subject to the applicable provider's terms.

 ## 4. Your content